Seele-N Price Hits $0.0002 on Top Exchanges (SEELE)

-Seele-N (SEELE) traded down 1% against the U.S. dollar during the twenty-four hour period ending at 12:00 PM ET on May 2nd.
-One Seele-N token can currently be purchased for about $0.0002 or 0.00000001 BTC on major cryptocurrency exchanges.
-Seele-N has a market cap of $4.55 million and approximately $39,527.51 worth of Seele-N was traded on exchanges in the last 24 hours.
-During the last week, Seele-N has traded down 37.7% against the U.S. dollar.
+Seele-N (SEELE) traded 7.8% higher against the U.S. dollar during the one day period ending at 12:00 PM Eastern on May 3rd.
+Over the last seven days, Seele-N has traded 28.2% lower against the U.S. dollar.
+Seele-N has a total market cap of $4.91 million and approximately $117,163.86 worth of Seele-N was traded on exchanges in the last 24 hours.
+One Seele-N token can now be bought for about $0.0002 or 0.00000001 BTC on popular exchanges.

 - NXM (NXM) traded flat against the dollar and now trades at $57.03 or 0.00200723 BTC.